What are cannabinoids?

 The endocannabinoid system helps to regulate digestive function, cardiovascular activity, hormone control, immune function and pain perception in the body.
 It is made up of cannabinoid receptors found all over the body, the most important of which are CB1 and CB2.
 The body produces its own cannabinoids that interact with these receptors, but the receptors will also respond to the cannabinoids found in cannabis.

 THC has the capacity to bind to both CB1 and CB2 receptors, which leads to its psychoactive effects, but CBD does not.
-Instead, CBD has been shown to increase the action of the cannabinoid anandamide made within the body, which plays a part in mood, appetite and reward.
+Instead, CBD has been shown to increase the action of the cannabinoid anandamide - the so-called 'bliss molecule', which is made within the body.
 THC and CBD predominantly have opposite effects and CBD has been shown to be able to offset some of the psychoactive effects of THC.

 At a glance: CBD versus THC